-Other costs include restructuring costs incurred for costs to exit facilities, information technology system implementation, retention, severance, and other administrative costs.
-Retention includes one-time cash recognition payments that were expensed ratably from the fourth quarter of 2021 to the first quarter of 2022.
-Additional retention recognized is primarily for employees in connection with the ongoing, Board-led strategic review.
+Other costs include restructuring costs incurred for retention, severance, information technology system implementation, costs to exit facilities, and other administrative costs.
+Retention includes one-time cash recognition payments that were expensed ratably from the fourth quarter of 2021 to the first quarter of 2022 as well as additional cash bonuses and stock-based compensation to drive retention through 2023.